gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 Now with native Gear Protocol’s async messaging support, a contract developer is able to implement an arbitrary logic of the contract with delayed messages that will wake the contract itself after a certain period of time or by some event.

-It enables extensive smart contract use cases, unlocks entirely new decentralized functionality and brings more value to users that wasn’t previously possible in the blockchain ecosystems.
+It enables extensive smart contract use cases, unlocks entirely new decentralized functionality and brings more value to users that weren’t previously possible in the blockchain ecosystems.

 ## Continuing messaging automation